AVu120/react-and-node-express-on-docker/README.md

 ## About

-A template for setting up a React frontend and a Node-Express backend in docker containers using a single command.
+A template for setting up a React frontend and a Node-Express backend in docker containers (that talk to each other) using a single command.

 ## Built With